jrusnakli/mobile_test_orchestrator/docs/index.rst

 =====================

-A test plan is nothing more than an Iterator over a collection of test suites using the AndroidTestOrchestrator class in the `androidtestorchestrator` module
+A test plan is nothing more than an Iterator over a collection of test suites using the AndroidTestOrchestrator class in the `mobiletestorchestrator` module

-.. autoclass:: androidtestorchestrator.TestSuite
+.. autoclass:: mobiletestorchestrator.TestSuite

 A plan is executed via the top-level class:

-.. automodule:: androidtestorchestrator
+.. automodule:: mobiletestorchestrator
    :members: AndroidTestOrchestrator

 .. _device_interactions: